kamailio/kamailio-wiki/docs/features/new-in-5.8.x.md

 ### pv

   - added $viaX(params) to return the parameters part of a Via body
-  - via-related variables can retun oc parameters
+  - via-related variables can return oc parameters
+  - added function to serialize xavps with quoted str values

 ### rabbitmq